Pack light – Travel Chic with KIDS

 For tops.. a travel SECRET.

 You can buy ‘travel shirts’ from places like Travel Smith and Magellens, and their stuff gets cuter all the time, but the truth is…the secret…you heard it here first……polyester travels.
 Period.
-I love this fantastic top from Forever 21.
+You don’t need a special ‘travel shirt’ for your vacation.
+Choose your favorite style from your favorite store in polyester and head off into the sunset.

 Pack Light – Travel Chic with KIDS: Tips for Choosing Travel Friendly Fabrics